Becoming a Trainer

 We would not accept applications until the potential ES had been working in the new Practice for a minimum of twelve months.
 This is to allow the ES time to become part of the new team and ensure a robust understanding of the Practice's systems and procedures.

-Applicants are expected to have Membership of the RCGP.
+Applicants are expected to have Membership of the RCGP or equivalent.

 Applicants who have previously trained but not been active as an ES for 3 years will be required to complete the whole of the 5 day Prospective Educational Supervisors Course (PESC) unless they have a formal Educational qualification in which case they must attend the last 3 days of the PESC.